 - a.
 The Employees and unions will be consulted about any proposal to sell all or part of the business or to contract out or transfer work before a final decision is made. - b.
-If the Employer decides to proceed with the proposed restructure, it will negotiate with the new contractor/service provider with a view to endeavouring to have the new employer offer the affected permanent Employees employment on the same or similar terms and conditions and recognising service as continuous. - c.
+If the Employer decides to proceed with the proposed restructure, it will negotiate with the new contractor/service provider with a view to have the new employer offer the affected permanent Employees employment on the same or similar terms and conditions and recognise service as continuous. - c.
 The permanent Employees will be advised of timeframes for such negotiation, and for the acceptance of any offer of employment or of any application and interview process, as soon as possible. - d.
-Affected permanent Employees are entitled to choose whether or not to accept employment with the contractor/service provider.
+Affected permanent Employees are entitled to choose whether to accept employment with the contractor/service provider. - e.
+If the contractor/service provider offers a permanent Employee employment on terms of employment that are no less favourable than the Employee's terms of employment, no redundancy situation will arise, whether or not the Employee chooses to accept the offer of employment. - f.
+In the event that the contractor/service provider is not prepared to offer a permanent Employee employment on terms of employment that are no less favourable than the Employee's terms of employment and/or without recognition of the Employee's service, the Employee will receive notice of termination as specified in sub clause 43.1 in addition to compensation under this clause. - g.
+In the case of a casual or temporary Employee, the Employer will keep the casual or temporary Employee informed of developments and discuss with the potential new employer whether casual or temporary staff will be taken

-- e.
-In the event that the contractor/service provider offers a permanent Employee employment on terms of employment that are no less favourable than the Employee's terms of employment, no redundancy situation will arise, whether or not the Employee chooses to accept the offer of employment. - f.
-In the event that the contractor/service provider is not prepared to offer a permanent Employee employment on terms of employment that are no less favourable than the Employee's terms of employment and/or without recognition of the Employee's service, the Employee will receive notice of termination as specified in sub clause 43.1 an addition to compensation under this clause. - g.
-In the case of a casual or temporary Employee, the Employer will keep the casual or temporary Employee informed of developments and discuss with the potential new employer whether casual or temporary staff will be taken on by the potential new employer.
+- on by the potential new employer.
 A casual or temporary Employee is entitled to choose to accept or refuse employment with a potential new employer as is any other Employee. - h.
-In the case of an Employee who falls into one of the "specified categories of Employees" Part 6A of the Employment Relations Act 2000, the provisions in Part 6A of the Employment Relations Act 2000 will apply instead of the provisions in this sub-clause.
+In the case of an Employee who falls into one of the "specified categories of Employees" Part 6A of the Act, the provisions in Part 6A of the Act will apply instead of the provisions in this sub-clause.

-44. PROFESSIONAL DEVELOPMENT
+46. PROFESSIONAL DEVELOPMENT